iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 	<li><a href="https://dontdream.it/bp-profile-search/form-templates/">Form Templates</a></li>
 </ul>

-Tested up to BuddyPress 5.1.2

 In the screenshots below, the <em>City</em> field is provided by the free companion plugin <a href="https://wordpress.org/plugins/bp-distance-search/">BP Distance Search</a>.

 == Installation ==

-See the standard installation procedure, in [Managing Plugins](https://codex.wordpress.org/Managing_Plugins).
+See the standard installation procedure, in [Managing Plugins](https://wordpress.org/support/article/managing-plugins/#installing-plugins).

 == Screenshots ==